SystemsApproach/private5g/software/gnb.rst

   The product data sheet shows support for frequency bands n78/n48/n77, but individual devices do not necessarily support all three.
-For example, we have experience with an n78 device and an n48 device, with the latter (n48) now becoming the default.
-For that band, PLMN id ``00101`` is currently recommended.
+For example, we have experience with an n78 device and an n48 device, with the latter (n48) becoming the preferred band (due in part to less risk of interfering with Radio Altimeters).
+For n48, PLMN id ``00101`` is currently recommended.

 For the purposes of the following description, we assume the gNB is assigned IP address ``10.76.28.187``, which per our running example,